Reducing school food waste is central to addressing environmental and nutritional challenges in America.

 Best practices associated with this law include:

-All of these approaches can make school cafeterias more efficient and make a positive impact on the community.
+These approaches can make school cafeterias more efficient and positively impact the community.

 Yet another sustainable solution for managing food waste, school composting programs turn organic waste into nutrient-rich compost, diverting food scraps from landfills, reducing greenhouse emissions, and creating valuable compost that can be used in landscaping and gardening.

-And in the scheme of things, that’s important as the Environmental Protection Agency (EPA) states that approximately 30% of the garbage generated in schools is food waste.
+In the scheme of things, that’s important, as the Environmental Protection Agency (EPA) states that approximately 30% of the garbage generated in schools is food waste.

 To get started with a school composting program, follow these tips:

 Additionally, the EPA and National Recycling Coalition can offer step-by-step guidance to school districts on implementing such a program.
-These toolkits offer strategies for composting along with educational materials for students and best practices for creating an effective school-wide waste reduction initiative.
+These toolkits offer composting strategies, educational materials for students, and best practices for creating an effective school-wide waste reduction initiative.

-The “3 Rs”—Reduce, Reuse, Recycle—promote a philosophy that cuts down on unnecessary products, such as single use items (like plastic water bottles) or excess packaging.
+The “3 Rs”—Reduce, Reuse, Recycle—promote a philosophy of reducing unnecessary products, such as single-use items (like plastic water bottles) or excess packaging.

-Reusing materials like containers and paper helps extend their lifecycle, while recycling ensures that materials like plastic, glass, and metals are processed and repurposed.
+Reusing containers and paper helps extend their lifecycle, while recycling ensures that materials like plastic, glass, and metals are processed and repurposed.

 For a school to implement a program centered on the 3 Rs, it’s key to utilize a Model Recycling Program Toolkit, which provides guidance on setting up an effective recycling program.